Otto Moll: Brutality

-In 1944, after realizing that the crematoria were not sufficient to burn the number of Jewish people arriving at the camp, Moll forced prisoners to dig large open air pits to burn excess bodies.
+In 1944, after realizing that the crematoria were not sufficient to burn the number of Jewish people arriving at the camp, Moll forced prisoners to dig large open-air pits to incinerate excess bodies.
 He also reopened a farmhouse which had been previously used as a makeshift gas chamber.

-Alter Feinsilber, a member of the Sonderkommando at Birkenau who worked for Moll, said at his war crimes trial:
+Alter Feinsilber, a member of the Sonderkommando at Birkenau who worked for Moll, later recounted:

 At that time, on average around 18,000 Hungarians were murdered daily at Birkenau.
 Transports would come from dawn till dusk, one after another, and around 20% of those arriving were sent to the camp.
 They were recorded in series A and B. The rest were gassed and incinerated in the crematorium furnaces.
 In cases where there were not enough prisoners, they were executed by shooting and burned in pits.
 As a rule, a gas chamber was only utilized for groups bigger than 200 people because it was uneconomical to use it for smaller groups.
 It sometimes happened that during executions by shooting some prisoners put up a fight or children cried, and then Oberscharführer Moll would throw these people into the burning pits alive.

 I personally witnessed the following scenes.
 Moll ordered a naked woman to sit on the corpses near a pit, while he shot at prisoners and threw them to the burning pit, ordering the woman to jump and sing.
 Of course she did so, in hopes of saving her life.
 After executing everybody, Moll shot this woman and she was then incinerated.
 On another occasion, Moll found a few rings and a watch on a boy from our group.
-He halted him at the crematory, had him thrown him into a furnace, started a fire using paper, and then they got him out, hanged him by his arms, tortured and interrogated him to find out where he had gotten the items found on him.
+He halted him at the crematory, had him thrown into a furnace, started a fire using paper, and then they got him out, hanged him by his arms, tortured and interrogated him to find out where he had gotten the items found on him.
 Of course, he told them everything, identified the prisoner who had given these items to him, and then he was set on fire from the waist down and was ordered to run toward the wires, where he was executed.